metapolator/metapolator/fonts-and-metadata.md

 **notes:**

-* these menu commands operate on single and multiple selections of instances and strings of instances;
+* these menu commands operate on single and multiple selections of instances and families of instances;
 * **Copy Opentype Features from Master…** shows a list of masters in this project that have opentype features defined; after users pick one, it extracts the opentype features and assigns the content to the selection;
 * **Copy Opentype Features from Font…** extracts the opentype features out of a ufo file and assigns the content to the selection;
 * **Load Opentype Features File…** reads .fea files and assigns the content to the selection;
 * **Show Opentype Features** works only for items that have them; same as clicking the ot.fea indicator;
 * **Remove Opentype Features** works only for items that have them.

-Checking a string of instances for export or setting its opentype features sets all the instance to belong to it:
+Checking a family of instances for export or setting its opentype features sets all the instance to belong to it:

 ![](http://mmiworks.net/metapolator/fontsstring.png)

-No override is possible, to control the belonging instances individually, the check and/or opentype features must be removed from the string.
+No override is possible, to control the belonging instances individually, the check and/or opentype features must be removed from the family.

 ## metadata
 We all know that setting and maintaining metadata is a pain in the neck.
 Therefore we will try to inflict as little as possible on users.
 Some basic strategies: